Electromyography & Nerve Conduction Studies

 Our physiatrist in Suffolk County may tell you to contract the muscle once the electrode has been inserted.
-This creates action potential (size and shape of the wave) on the oscilloscope which provides information about the muscle’s responsiveness to nerve stimulation.
-The more forceful the muscle contraction, the more muscle fibers are activated which produces action potential.
+This creates an action potential (the size and shape of the wave) on the oscilloscope, which provides information about the muscle’s responsiveness to nerve stimulation.
+The more forceful the muscle contraction, the more muscle fibers are activated, which produces an action potential.

 Why perform an EMG?

-An EMG test may be performed if you are experiencing signs or symptoms indicating a nerve or muscle disorder.
+An EMG or nerve conduction test may be performed if you are experiencing signs or symptoms indicating a nerve or muscle disorder.
 These symptoms may include:

 • Tingling